 Grade descriptions for Cambridge International A Level English Language will be published after the first assessment of the A Level in 2021.
 Find more information at www.cambridgeinternational.org/alevel

-Changes to this syllabus for 2021, 2022 and 2023
+Changes to this syllabus for 2024, 2025 and 2026

-The syllabus has been reviewed and revised for first examination in 2021.
-This syllabus is version 3, published October 2021.
+The syllabus has been updated.
+This syllabus is version 2, published October 2021.

 You are strongly advised to read the whole syllabus before planning your teaching programme.